gautamkshitij/semanticWeb/readme.txt

 Experiments to run:

 1. use voting (with equal weights) —> taking average of all measures
-2. use vector of different similarity (slide 42)
+2. use vector of different similarity (slide 42) (Use Cosine Similarity)

 Experiments (Goal: Increase F-Measure)
 1. Baseline Program